90-minute CPD

 I will happily arrange my own transport (economy class train travel and taxis where needed) and accommodation (usually Premier Inn with Meal Deal) and claim it back via the invoice.

-I have no limit on the number of people who can attend one of my events.
+I have no limit on the number of people who can attend one of my events, so long as everyone can see the screen.
 Often schools choose to host an event and then invite colleagues from local schools to help spread the cost.
-However, if you do intend on charging delegates from other schools to attend, please let me know how much, as I have had some bad experiences with this in the past!
+However, if you intend to charge delegates from other schools to attend, please let me know how much, as I have had some bad experiences with this in the past!

 I will endeavour to get back to you as soon as you can.